Rounding towards zero

 Rounding floating-point numbers of large absolute value is affected by internal non-significant digits:

 Note that only the first 10 decimal digits are "significant".
 Further digits are subject to round-off effects caused by the internal binary representation.
 These "insignificant" digits are part of the integer produced by rounding:

-Exact numerical expressions are internally converted to floating
+Exact numerical expressions are internally converted to floating-point

-point numbers before rounding.
-Consequently, the present setting of
+numbers before rounding.
+Consequently, the current setting of

 affect the result: